What is a sorority?

 How does Zeta help you grow in your faith?

 Zeta is blessed with a community of believers who encourage each other to pray, be vulnerable with one another, and grow closer to God.
-Through small groups, bible studies and our chaplain, Lauren Dodge, Zetas always have a safe place to be with our Lord.
+Through small groups, bible studies, and our chaplain, Manning Thrower, Zetas always have a safe place to be with our Lord.

 How can I keep up my grades, while meeting the obligations of a sorority membership?

 In Zeta, we pride ourselves on achieving academic excellence.
 Our chapter has several programs and resources that members may use to ensure that they excel academically.
 To highlight a few, we have GroupMes organized by major so that girls may provide class and teacher recommendations.
 Our Textbook Exchange Program allows girls to checkout textbooks donated by older members to save money on renting or buying them.
-Finally, new members have mandatory study hours to ensure that they do not fall behind in their school work while they get adjusted to the new opportunities and social agenda that membership in Zeta offers.
+Lastly, new members have mandatory study hours to ensure that they do not fall behind in their school work as they adjust to the new opportunities that membership in Zeta offers.

 Do I need a recommendation letter?